kennethtran93/TicTacToe-JS/readme.md

 ### Drag & Drop Tic-Tac-Toe with JavaScript

-*This was created for ACIT 1620 - Assignment 03 @ BCIT*
+*This was created for ACIT 1620 - Assignment 03 @ [BCIT - British Columbia Institute of Technology](http://www.bcit.ca)*

 1. Kenneth Tran
 2. Vithusan Kanageswaran